-Health Choice Arizona (HCA) may deny services that your doctor asks for or Health Choice Arizona may limit or stop care Health Choice Arizona said you could have.
-If this happens, you will get a letter from Health Choice Arizona called a Notice of Action.
-The Notice of Action (NOA) will tell you why Health Choice Arizona made their decision.
-Health Choice Arizona will tell you the law, rule, or policy that was used to make their decision and the date that HCA made their decision.
-The Notice of Action will tell you how to ask Health Choice Arizona review the decision.
+Health Choice Arizona (HCA) may deny services your doctor requests.
+HCA may also limit or stop care they had previously approved it.
+If this happens, you will get a letter from HCA called a Notice of Action.
+The Notice of Action (NOA) will tell you why HCA made their decision.
+HCA will inform you of the law, rule, or policy that was used to make their decision and the date HCA made their decision.
+The Notice of Action will tell you how to ask HCA to review the decision.
 This review is called an Appeal.
-The Notice of Action will tell you how you can keep getting care during the Appeal process.
-The Notice of Appeal will also explain that if you lose the Appeal, you will have to pay for the care you got during the Appeals process.
-Before filing an Appeal, check with your doctor because he or she could have a different plan of care that may be covered.
+The Notice of Action will tell you how you can keep getting care during the appeals process.
+The Notice of Appeal will also explain if you lose the Appeal, you will have to pay for the care you received during the appeals process.
+Before filing an Appeal, check with your doctor because he or she may have a different plan of care that may be covered.